-Licensing Update: Eight More Licenses Approved by Control Board, Legacy Market and Backlog Addressed
+Licensing Update: Eight More Licenses Issued by Control Board, Legacy Market and Backlog Addressed

 MONTEPLIER — Today, the Vermont Cannabis Control Board met to discuss licensing and provide the public with updates on the process.
 Last week, the Board approved eight new licenses and as of June 13, eight more licenses have been approved as well.
 They are as follows: